 That said, I only use Invisalign in my practice.
 The beauty of Invisalign is that it saves on the embarrassment factor for older people by removing the necessity to wear obvious, traditional metal braces.
-It’s an issue of aesthetic minimalism.
-Invisalign also means that we only need to do a little bit to achieve amazing results.
+Invisalign is a discreet way to straighten teeth and achieve amazing results.
 Among other things, there’s no need to drill into your teeth.
 It’s a very conservative way of giving you a great smile.

 However, when it comes to personal reasons prompting our clients to explore adult orthodontics, the impetus comes from a myriad of sources.
 One explanation for doing orthodontic work for adults is that, realistically, we’re living a lot longer now.
 The average life expectancy has increased, which has meant that I’ve seen clients treating themselves with the gift of straight teeth — for a milestone birthday, for example.

 In most cases, it’s going to take 6 to 12 months of treatment in return for many years of an amazing smile.
-When you look at the time investment versus the pay-off, it’s a good idea.
+Every case is different, please we suggest to make an appointment with us to discuss further.
+Regardless, when you look at the time investment versus the pay-off, it’s a good idea.

 I’ve certainly seen the situation where a client comes from a family that couldn’t afford orthodontic work when they were a kid and they’ve been unhappy with their teeth for their whole life.
 It’s a joy for them when they can finally get their smile fixed later in life.